johnnynguyen541/cloudformation-vpc-pub-and-priv/README.md

 * Network AWS CF Script
     * Creates VPC with Input CIDR Block
     * Creates and attaches an Internet Gateway to VPC
-    * Creates a Private and Public Subnet with Input CIDR Blocks
+    * Creates 2 Private and Public Subnets with Input CIDR Blocks
         * CIDR blocks in subnets must be /24 in size
         * MapPublicIpOnLaunch set to true on Public
         * MapPublicIpOnLaunch set to false on Private
-    * Creates NAT Gateway with Elastic IP on Public
+    * Creates 2 NAT Gateways with Elastic IP on Public
-    * Creates 2 Routing Tables for Public/Private
+    * Creates Routing Tables for Public/Private
         * Public sends 0.0.0.0/0 to Internet Gateway
-        * Private sends 0.0.0.0/0 to NAT Gateway
+        * Private sends 0.0.0.0/0 to NAT Gateways
 * Servers AWS CF Script
-    * Create EC2 Instance in private instance (t3.micro)
+    * Create EC2 Auto Scaling group in private subnet (t3.micro)
-    * Security group for private EC2 (inbound port 80 and 22)
+    * Security group for private EC2 (inbound port 80, 443, and 22)
     * IAM Role to allow EC2 Session Manager to access our server
-    * Load Balancer in Public Network to route to Private EC2 Server
+    * Load Balancer in Public Network to route to Auto Scaling Groups
     * Jumpbox to SSH.

 ## Project Files